 What to do as a last resort?

 But, unfortunately, this just wasn’t enough for this particular employee.
-They’re still showing major signs that they’re disengaged with your business, unhappy in their role and want to leave the business.
+They’re still showing signs of disengagement with your business, are unhappy in their role and have one foot out the door.
 This is always a hard pill to swallow for any business.
 However, it doesn’t have to be all bad.

 Resignations are an important opportunity for any business to learn from.
 Make sure you reflect on what your business may have been doing wrong and how the company could do better next time you find out an employee might be outgrowing their role.

 If you want to learn more about employee retention, engagement and creating a company culture that your employees will love – download our whitepaper below.